-The Group is subject to various risks inherent in the different countries, industries and markets in which it does business and in the activities it carries out, which may prevent it from achieving its objectives and successfully implementing its strategies.
+The Group's companies are subject to various risks inherent in the different countries, territories, industries and markets in which they do business and in the activities they carry out, which may prevent them from achieving their objectives and successfully implementing their strategies.

-Aware of the significance of this issue, the Board of Directors of the Company undertakes to develop all of its capabilities in order for the significant risks to all the activities and businesses of the Group to be adequately identified, measured, managed and controlled, and to establish through the Policy the mechanisms and basic principles for appropriate management of the risk/opportunity ratio, at a risk level that makes it possible to:
+Aware of the significance of this issue, the Board of Directors of the Company undertakes to develop all of its capabilities in order for the significant risks to all the activities and businesses of the Group's companies to be adequately identified, measured, managed and controlled, and to establish through the Policy the mechanisms and basic principles for appropriate management of the risk/opportunity ratio, at a risk level that makes it possible to:

-- a) attain the strategic objectives formulated by the Group with controlled volatility; - b) provide the maximum level of assurance to the shareholders; - c) protect the interests of shareholders, customers and other Stakeholders;
+- a) attain Group-level strategic objectives with controlled volatility; - b) provide the maximum level of assurance to the shareholders;

-- d) contribute to meeting the Sustainable Development Goals (SDGs) approved by the United Nations, with a special focus on goals seven and thirteen; - e) protect the results and reputation of the Group; - f) ensure corporate stability and financial strength in a sustained fashion over time; and - g) raise awareness of the risk culture among the Group's professionals through communication and training programmes.
+- c) protect the interests of shareholders, customers and other Stakeholders of the Group's companies; - d) contribute to the achievement of the Sustainable Development Goals (SDGs) approved by the United Nations (UN), with a special focus on goals seven and thirteen; - e) protect Group-level results and reputation; - f) ensure corporate stability and financial strength in a sustained fashion over time; and - g) raise awareness of the risk culture among the professionals of the Group's companies through communication and training programmes.

-In pursuing this commitment as expressed through the basic principles, the Board of Directors and its Executive Committee rely on the support of the Audit and Risk Supervision Committee, which, as a consultative body, monitors and reports upon the appropriateness of the system for internal control and management of significant risks, with the support of the Internal Audit Area and of the Risk Management and Internal Assurance Division of the Group, which reports functionally to the committee, and in coordination with the audit and compliance committees existing at other country subholding companies of the Group.
+In pursuing this commitment as expressed through the basic principles, the Board of Directors and its Executive Committee rely on the support of the Audit and Risk Supervision Committee, which, as a consultative body, monitors and reports upon the appropriateness of the system for internal control and management of significant risks, with the support of the Internal Audit Area and of the Risk Management and Internal Assurance Division of the Company (or the division that assumes the duties thereof), which reports functionally to the committee, and in coordination with the audit and compliance committees existing at the country subholding companies.